Kupang Mariamman, one of the only Hindu temples in the hamlet. |

 Some things are best to be experienced rather than pouring them as words here, so I rather not write.

 Note that it is not easy to reach this temple.
-The deity's grace is selective and there are many who failed to even locate or reach this temple despite good guide.
+The deity's grace is very selective and there are many who have failed to even locate or reach this temple despite GPS navigation.
 It is best that you seek with a heart full of love enveloped with devotion if you want to even have a physical sighting of this temple.

 This is what we would refer to as a 'calling temple' and just consider yourself extremely blessed if you step into the temple.
 I'm not exaggerating.

-Besides a deep sense of devotion, the locals have a great degree of hospitality.
-I was touched by it - something which ain't so common in the urban KL.
+Besides a deep sense of devotion, the locals who run the temple here have a great degree of hospitality.
+I felt very welcomed as a newcomer.

 There are many prominent figures in Malaysia who frequently visit this temple as well - for reasons only they know.